syncthing/docs/advanced/folder-scan-ownership.rst

 When enabled, Syncthing will record ownership for local files when they are scanned and send this information to peer devices.
-Peer devices configured to :ref:`sync ownership <folder-sync-ownership>` will use this information.
+Peer devices configured to :doc:`sync ownership <folder-sync-ownership>` will use this information.

+On Windows, scanning ownership information has a fairly significant performance impact on scan times.

-.. seealso:: :ref:`folder-sync-ownership`
+.. seealso:: :doc:`folder-sync-ownership`